TosbackCgusBridge-Bot/CGUs-versions/Macys/Privacy Policy.md

     *   Mobile number(s)
     *   Credit card number(s)
     *   Birth date
-    *   Password
+    *   Security question answers
-*   Information associated with use of our Web site:
+*   Information associated with use of our website:
-*   *   macys.com uses the information gathered from cookies and web beacons, such as IP address to enhance your experience on our Web site.
+*   *   macys.com uses the information gathered from cookies and web beacons, such as IP address to enhance your experience on our website.
-*   Information associated with doing business with Macy’s:
+*   Information associated with transacting business with Macy’s including:
 *   *   Transaction information, including:
     *   *   Items purchased
         *   Date and time of your transaction